twallema/DENV-serotype-imputation/data/README.md

 + `adjacency_matrix.csv`: Contains a square origin-destination-type adjacency matrix of the Brasilian states.

-### Geographic dataset
++ `geographic-dataset.parquet`: Compressed (brotli compression) geographical dataset.
+Dataset containing geometries of Brazilian municipalities, along with variables relevant for clustering.
+Made using `data/conversion/build_geographic-dataset.py` from `data/raw/BR_Municipios_2023`.

-+ `geographic-dataset.gpkg`: Dataset containing geometries of Brazilian municipalities, along with variables relevant for clustering.
-Columns: 'geocode', 'geocode_name', 'uf', 'uf_code', 'geometry', 'pop', 'pop_density', 'koppen', 'biome'.
++ `spatial_units_mapping.csv`: Area codes and names of the municipalities, immediate regions, intermediate regions, federative units and regions.
+Also available in `geographic-dataset.parquet` but saved seperately to lower IO burden.

 ### Datasus DENV linelist dataset